Mishalzeera/bluebird-blackjack/README.md

 ## Testing

 Initially, the project was to be done using jQuery as a framework.
-Vanilla JS was intimidating to the author due to its verbosity and finicky nature.
+Vanilla JS is intimidating to the author due to its verbosity and finicky nature.
 After thinking about it for some time, taking into account the purpose of the whole exercise, which is to learn JS, the author decided to write the game in JS and not use any frameworks beyond the initial credit sequence.